 Plant Description - This tree is native to south of the border.
-It grows in well-drained, drought-tolerant soil and full to part sun.
+It grows in well-drained, drought-tolerant soil and full sun.
 Grows up to 100'.
 This tree produces delicious, edible nuts.
 Suited for zones 5b-8.

 Pick-Up Details -

 "Pick-up Late Autumn" - Seedlings must drop most of their leaves prior to transplanting.
 This is weather dependent.
 Pick-up is typically a Saturday in early November.
 You will be notified within one to two weeks before this pick-up date.